-Oscilloscope waveform traces from channels 1 to 4, channels D15 to D0, and the traces you see when you choose to display a bus as Bus and Waveforms always show the physical layer bus activity.
+Oscilloscope waveform traces from analog channels 1 to 4, digital channels D15 to D0, and the traces you see when you choose to display a bus always show the physical layer bus activity.
 In the physical layer display, bits that were transmitted earlier are to the left, and bits that were transmitted later are to the right.

-- I2C, CAN, and FlexRay buses transmit the MSB (most significant bit) first - SPI buses do not specify a bit order - RS-232 and LIN buses transmit the LSB (least significant bit) first
+- I2C, and CAN buses transmit the MSB (most significant bit) first - SPI buses do not specify a bit order - RS-232 and LIN buses transmit the LSB (least significant bit) first